Responsible Conduct of Research

 This report is the source of Ethical Principles and Guidelines for the Protection of Human Subjects of Research.
 These include:

-"Respect for persons incorporates at least two ethical convictions: first, that individuals should be treated as autonomous agents, and second, that persons with diminished autonomy are entitled to protection.
+Respect for Persons "Respect for persons incorporates at least two ethical convictions: first, that individuals should be treated as autonomous agents, and second, that persons with diminished autonomy are entitled to protection.
 The principle of respect for persons thus divides into two separate moral requirements: the requirement to acknowledge autonomy and the requirement to protect those with diminished autonomy."
 This states that the person must be capable of making an informed decision on whether or not to participate in a human subjects research project.

 Key considerations: autonomy (ability to freely choose to participate), mental capacity, voluntariness, informed consent